1,000+ Opportunities

 Meet Our Current Grantees Get answers to all of your questions and more on our Frequently Asked Questions page.
 Join our email list for LGBTQ+ news and updates.
 If you are human, leave this field blank.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits or fiscally sponsored organizations based in Alaska, Idaho, Montana, Oregon, and Washington.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits or fiscally sponsored organizations based in Alaska, Idaho, Montana, Oregon, and Washington.
+Confirm the full requirements in the official notice before applying.